 Don’t risk missing out – mark your calendar today to be part of this time of inspiring and equipping collaboration!

 To stimulate our vision, we turn to two school presidents who have taken the lead in reinventing Christian higher education for the coming century.
-Mark Labberton, president of Fuller Theological Seminary, and John Nunes, president of Concordia College-New York, will help us see the present moment as an opportunity to take theological education in a new and live-giving direction.
+Mark Labberton, president of Fuller Theological Seminary, and John Nunes, president of Concordia College-New York, will help us see the present moment as an opportunity to take theological education in a new and life-giving direction.
 Our schools have already been moving from the old model of education as “information” to a new model of education as “formation,” and grappling with the challenges of a diverse and fragmented cultural environment.
 Now is the time to rethink our model of education from the ground up – the opportunities for new and better approaches haven’t been this wide open in over half a century, if not longer!

 To cultivate the wisdom we will need when the rubber hits the road, we will convene an interdisciplinary discussion of how theological scholarship and education can better connect our biblical knowledge to the way people live in the world.
 Kicking off this catalytic conversation will be Darrell Bock of Dallas Theological Seminary.
 Drawing on many years of attention to this problem as a scholar and educator, he’ll outline some of the challenges we face in the way we think about and organize theological knowledge.
 Then, modeling the interdisciplinary cooperation our schools will need to rise to the challenge, we’ll ask a panel of leaders drawn from across the disciplines to consider the practical challenge in rethinking how we steward the theological knowledge tradition.
 Lynn Cohick of Denver Seminary, Gerry Breshears of Western Seminary and Charlie Self of Assemblies of God Theological Seminary will be among our panelists.